New Preferred Stock IPOs, June 2017

 SCE-L, a double-investment grade trust preferred stock paying 5.0 percent cumulative dividends, is issued by Southern California Edison, a subsidiary of Edison International (EIX).
 The 19 million shares of SCE-L raises $475 million, all of which will be used to redeem all outstanding shares of the older 5.625 percent SCE-F on July 19.

-CMMPP/CODI-A, offered by Compass Diversified Holdings (CODI) at 7.25 percent, is an unrated traditional preferred stock paying non-cumulative dividends.
-Similar to NGL, CODI is a master limited partnership so owning shares of its equity securities, such as CMMPP, has tax and reporting consequences to shareholders (see tax advisor).
+CMMPP/CODI-A, offered by Compass Diversified Holdings at 7.25 percent, is an unrated traditional preferred stock paying non-cumulative dividends.
+Similar to NGL, CODI is a master limited partnership, so owning shares of its equity securities, such as CMMPP, has tax and reporting consequences to shareholders (see tax advisor).
 The $100 million proceeds from CMMPP will largely go toward paying down the company’s debt in the wake of its June 2017 agreement to acquire Crosman Corporation (sporting equipment).
 Compass acquires and manages small to middle market U.S. businesses with stable and growing cash flows.
 The company was founded in 2005 and is headquartered in Connecticut.

-PNNMP/PMT-B issued by PennyMac Mortgage (PMT), is the company’s second preferred stock issue this year, raising a net of $170 million on June 27.
+PNNMP/PMT-B, issued by PennyMac Mortgage, is the company’s second preferred stock issue this year, raising a net of $170 million on June 27.
 As a mortgage REIT, PennyMac does not own physical property; rather, PMT raises capital (such as through a preferred stock offering) that it uses to buy bundles of residential mortgages from financial institutions.
 If the cost of the raised capital (8.0 percent in the case of the new PNNMP) is less than the bundled mortgage rate, mortgage REITs make money on the spread.
 The cost of investment capital that mortgage REITs are able to raise is determined by today’s prevailing interest rates while the revenue coming from the mortgages, at least to some degree, remains fixed until the mortgages mature.
-So during a period of increasing interest rates, the profitability of mortgage REITs tends to get squeezed.
+So, during a period of increasing interest rates, the profitability of mortgage REITs tends to get squeezed.
 In PennyMac’s case, this mechanism can be amplified since the company specializes in distressed mortgage loans for its revenue.

 Tax treatment